 Top 10 Countries with Highest Wild Tiger Population in 2026

-The top three countries, namely Data not found, Data not found, and Data not found, contribute the largest share of the global tiger population.
+The top three countries, namely India, Russia, and Indonesia, contribute the largest share of the global tiger population.
 Their forests, grasslands, and reserves offer diverse habitats for tiger conservation.
-Countries like Data not found and Data not found have also successfully increased their tiger populations through strong wildlife protection policies, despite their smaller geographical size.
+Countries like Nepal and Bhutan have also successfully increased their tiger populations through strong wildlife protection policies, despite their smaller geographical size.

-Although Data not found and Data not found have relatively smaller populations, they play a vital role in preserving unique ecosystems like mangrove forests and tropical jungles.
-Conservation efforts in Data not found are gradually helping tigers return to certain forest regions, with ongoing programs focused on habitat restoration, monitoring, and breeding.
+Although Bangladesh and Myanmar have relatively smaller populations, they play a vital role in preserving unique ecosystems like mangrove forests and tropical jungles.
+Conservation efforts in China are gradually helping tigers return to certain forest regions, with ongoing programs focused on habitat restoration, monitoring, and breeding.

 Tiger Population by Country 2026